 Whenever feasible, the project should acknowledge UK PACT, HMG and BEIS to be the source of the project funding.
-The requirements for this, along with the expectations for programme communications and promotion are detailed in the Grant Agreement.
+The requirements for this, along with the expectations for programme communications and promotion are detailed in the grant agreement.

-8.3 Payment Process
+8.3 Payment process

-Grant payment will only be disbursed after the project activities and associated milestones set out in the Grant Agreement have been validated to have been met.
-This will require the grantees providing evidence of project activities.
+Grant payment will only be disbursed after the project activities and associated milestones set out in the grant agreement have been validated to have been met.
+This will require the grantees providing evidence of completed project activities.
+The lead implementing partner will be the sole recipient and will be responsible for disbursing the amount to consortium members

-Payments will be made in arrears, in GBP via expenses invoiced.
+By default, payments will be made in arrears for completed tasks, in GBP via expenses invoiced.
 It is therefore necessary that the project has appropriate accounting systems in place to receive payments in this way and manage the funds responsibly.